Game Management Unit 24A

 The high mountain elevation areas of the Dripping Springs Mountains located south of Globe also provide opportunity.
 The Dripping Springs road can be accessed south of Globe off of Hwy 77 across milepost 154.
 There are many roads that run north and south along the ridges that provide good glassing opportunities.
 Forest Roads 248 and 899 are two-trackers leading to the north of Dripping Springs road, and both of those will take you to good deer areas.
 Any of these roads are likely to lead you to whitetail deer.
 It is possible to drive from Dripping Springs road thru Pioneer Basin (FR 112) all the way to Pinal Peak, although the road has been washed out and an ATV would be recommended.
 Be aware that mule deer also occur in these areas; so be sure of your target before you shoot.

 If you want to hunt the northern portion of the unit, whitetails can be found in the areas of Timber Camp Mountain, Regal Canyon, Phillips Canyon, and Chrysotile Mine Area.
 Forest Roads 2334, 360 and 304 access these higher elevation grassland and chaparral habitats where whitetail deer have been increasing in numbers.
 Another area is off the Horseshoe Bend Road (FR 219) on the west side of the Apache Mountains.
 Take the Wheatfields exit from Hwy 188 north of Globe across Pinal Creek and past the HE Ranch to the 219 Road.
 FR 219 junctions with FR 220, which travels to Richmond Basin and FR 223, that leads to Shute Springs.
 Both these areas have whitetail and good open slopes for glassing.
-Travel by foot or horseback to access the upper slopes of the Apache Mountains for a better chance at a larger whitetail buck.
+Travel by foot or horseback to access the upper slopes of the Apache Mountains for a better chance at older age-class whitetail buck.

 Overview: Black bear hunting is offered in the spring and in the fall with a majority of the hunt success occurring in the fall.
 During the fall hunts, bears range widely in search of acorns, juniper berries, manzanita berries, and prickly pear cactus fruit in order to prepare their bodies for winter.
 Bears are crepuscular meaning they’re active early morning and late afternoon into the evening.
 Remember that dogs are not allowed in the spring hunt, but are allowed in the fall.
 Also, baiting bears is illegal regardless of the season.
 Keep in mind that the following areas are recommended areas to scout and do not guarantee success.